Spiritual, Emotional, Mental and Physical Cleansing

 Indigenous and European healing methods, including sorcery and high spiritual understandings, along with the talent to use them, fused, while the fight for Tenochtitlan, Mexico City, raged on.

-The result of our healer’s decision to save Botello is the mixture of Catholic and European medicine with Indigenous ways and medicine – found on traditional altars literally around the world, like this little altar.
+The result is the mixture of Catholic and European medicine with Indigenous ways and medicine – found on traditional altars literally around the world.

-From the long lineage birthed that moment, our altar emerged, a speck in the infinite number of “altars” that have birthed from that legendary moment.
+From that mixture, countless altars have emerged, including this one, a speck in the infinite number of “altars” that have birthed from that legendary time.

-From an early time in the evolution of that lineage, a standard practice also came from that moment: a healing pass that is practiced at 99% of latino/hispanic folk altars.
+From that fusing comes a healing pass that is practiced at 99% of latino/hispanic folk altars.
 Presenting, to wit, la Limpia, a spiritual, mental, emotional and physical cleansing.

 From a Cuban dictionary comes this definition:

-Superstitious cure that involves rubbing a person with certain herbs to free them from bad luck or some evil spell.
+Superstitious cure (the limpia) that involves rubbing a person with certain herbs to free them from bad luck or some evil spell.

 We obviously don’t agree with the superstition part.
 If it works, we have learned, it’s not superstition; it’s science, physics, chemistry.
 Many times it’s science we don’t understand, but we learn as we go, precisely, because it works.
-And while it’s true there can be some “rubbing with herbs” in our traditional medicine, here we see it more like a pass.
+And while it’s true there can be some “rubbing with herbs” in our traditional medicine, here we see it more like a pass, a treatment.

 Before anything else, it’s important to know that a limpia – the actual work of making a person better by purification – can be done a million different ways.
-On this side of the world, this limpia with an Egg is among the best known for its effectiveness.
+This limpia with an Egg is among the best known for its effectiveness.

 If the practitioner is more Christian/Catholic leaning you might hear an Our Father or a Hail Mary as the practitioner passes the Egg.
 A more indigenous leaning practitioner might pray, roll eyes or sing while holding the Egg at places around the patient’s body.
-Other elements that come in include rattling and drumming, fire and smoke, fans made of feathers or plants also play a part, depending again, on the practitioner.
+Rattling and drumming, fire and smoke, fans made of feathers or plants also play a part, depending again, on the practitioner.